Gold Leaf in Architecture: When, Where, & Why It Was Used

-Greed, political corruption and the resulting income inequality allowed the wealthy to build opulent homes in their favorite playgrounds and while all of these opulent structures have since endured their share of damage, neglect, and uneducated repair and restoration attempts over the years, historic photos provide a glimpse of what they once were.
+Greed, political corruption, and the resulting income inequality allowed the wealthy to build opulent homes in their favorite playgrounds.
+And, while all of these extravagant structures have since endured their share of damage, neglect, and uneducated repair and restoration attempts over the years, historic photos provide a glimpse of what they once were.

-At interior ornamental features, gilding is used to highlight and pick out details.
-Described as “flossing”, gilding is often found at column capitals, bead and reel mouldings, etc to accentuate the ornamentation and draw your attention to the grandeur of the space.
+On interior ornamental features, gilding can be used to highlight and pick out details.
+Described as “flossing,” gilding is often found at column capitals, bead and reel mouldings, and so on, to accentuate the ornamentation and draw the viewer’s attention to the grandeur of the space.

-Not always gold leaf, elements can be gilded in different metals such as aluminum, palladium, copper, or silver or a combination of metals.
+This type of ornamentation is not exclusive to gold leaf, however.
+Elements can be gilded in different metals such as aluminum, palladium, copper, silver, or a combination of metals to serve a range of cost and aesthetic objectives.
 The type of metal chosen takes into consideration the style of the design and intention of the space.
-A white metal, such as aluminum or palladium may be used a classically feminine interior while gold represents masculinity and strength.
+A white metal, such as aluminum or palladium may be used in a classically feminine interior while gold represents masculinity and strength, for example.

 For exteriors, a gilded dome is most recognizable.
-Gold leaf, in its purest form, is the strongest and most durable metal.
-While the leaf itself is millimeters thin, using the purest form of gold leaf will ensure it last for decades and withstands all elements.
+Gold leaf, in its purest form, is the strongest and most durable metal in addition to being non-reactive.
+While the leaf itself is millimeters thin, using the purest form of gold leaf will ensure it lasts for decades and withstands all elements.

 The Gilding Process

-A clean surface – plaster ornament, plaster or wood molding, or painted surface detail is coated with “size,” a clear or tinted liquid/medium that dries to a slightly tacky finish.
+First, a clean surface such as plaster ornament, plaster or wood molding, or painted surface detail is coated with “size,” a clear or tinted liquid/medium that dries to a slightly tacky finish.